Jamcha123/text2zip/README.md

-# CompressO
+# compressly
-CompressO compresses files to bin files using gzip
+compressly compresses files to bin files using gzip